jgaik/jgaik/README.md

 ### Current goals:

--   Finish [thesis](/swarm) and get a Master's degree in Robotics at Warsaw University of Technology
+-   Finish [thesis][swarm] and get a Master's degree in Robotics at Warsaw University of Technology
 -   Find a job in Robotics or Programming (currently with Python and C++)
 -   Improve my knowledge about React and HTML+CSS
 -   Organize [GitHub repositories][repos] READMEs